 antiseptic, stomach and respiratory ailments, anti-fungal, antibacterial, cancer.

 Oregano is one of those herbs that most everyone knows and loves.
-Pizza, lasagne, pastas … and the list goes on and on.
+Pizza, lasagne, pastas … and the list goes on.
 Who doesn’t love the Italian food so richly spiced with oregano and basil and marjoram?

-But in recent years, there have been some studies conducted on the medicinal qualities of oregano and a naturally occurring compound within the herb.
+But in recent years, there have been studies conducted on the medicinal qualities of oregano and a naturally occurring compound within the herb.
 And they’ve found some pleasing results, especially to those of us who love Italian food.

 Early medicinal uses for oregano were detailed by Hippocrates.
 It was used antiseptic as well as stomach and respiratory ailments.
 Often oregano leaves were used in poultices and applied to muscle pain or insect bites.
 It is high in antioxidants and has shown antimicrobial activities against strains of listeria.

 A 2008 British study reported in the UK’s Daily Mail found that minuscule amounts of a naturally occurring compound in oregano called carvacrol can, “Sterilize septic water, kill giardia, treat fungal infections such as candida and rivals pharmaceutical antibiotics such as streptomycin and penicillin in its ability to eliminate microbes.